-The FPS scheduling policy model is similar to that of FIFO i structure, except that the task insertion is handled by the function call insert_task_in_buffer (Listing 9) instead of a call to insert_task.
-The function iterates (lines 6-8) through the resource buffer and compares the priority of the incoming task with the tasks in the buffer and sets a local variable place such that the incoming task has lower priority than all tasks in front of it and higher priority than all tasks behind.
+The FPS scheduling policy model is similar to that of FIFO in structure, except that the task insertion is handled by the function call insert\task\in\buffer (Listing 9) instead of a call to insert\task.
+The function iterates (lines 6-8) through the resource buffer and compares the priority of the incoming task with the tasks in the buffer and sets a local variable place such that the incoming task has lower priority than all tasks in front of it and higher priority than all tasks behind it.
 In case the incoming task has the lowest priority of all tasks in the buffer, the iteration is terminated by reaching the end of the buffer and inserts the task here.
-Obviously, this method requires the buffer to be sorted, however, as the method is used for all insertion, except the first, the buffer remains sorted.
-When the place of insertion has been established, the task is inserted using the insert_at function call (line 9).
+Obviously, this method requires the buffer to be sorted.
+However, as the method is used for all insertion, except the first, the buffer remains sorted.
+When the place of insertion has been established, the task is inserted using the insert\at function call (line 9).